Advanced Oxidation - Indirect Potable Reuse

 The TrojanUVTorrent™ECT, equipped with revolutionary TrojanUV Solo Lamp™ Technology, is a low-pressure, high-efficiency system with high UV output.
 It's ideal for year-round treatment of chemical contaminants at high flows.

-TrojanUVFlexUtilizing revolutionary Solo Lamp™ Technology, the TrojanUVFlex™ provides municipalities with the most energy-efficient delivery of high UV doses in an extremely compact footprint.
+TrojanUVFlexAOPUtilizing revolutionary Solo Lamp™ Technology, the TrojanUVFlex™AOP provides high-intensity treatment of chemical contaminants in an extremely compact footprint.